 6. Just read it.

-If it’s easier, download an audio book.
+If it’s easier, download an ebook.
+Or listen to an audio book.
 And don’t let anyone shame you into feeling that that’s inferior to sitting down and actually reading pages.
-I think hearing David Foster Wallace or Dave Egger’s words on my next car trip might be more enriching than whatever’s on the Sirius/XM 80’s station.
+I think hearing Jacqueline Woodson or Dave Eggers’ words on my next car trip might be more enriching than whatever’s on the Sirius/XM 80’s station.

 7. Just watch it